veo-labs/openveo-core/README.md

 OpenVeo is :
   * A node.js program
-  * An Express HTTP server with a front end and back end
+  * An Express HTTP server with front and back ends

 ## Plugins

+TODO

 ## Installation

+TODO

 ### Requirements

+TODO

 ## License

+TODO